Duals of Higher Vector Spaces: n -duals and pairings

 By the hom-tensor adjunction in chain complexes (Proposition \ref{prop:tensor-hom-chains}), any IM-pairing $\lambda: A \otimes B \to \R[-n]$ also induces two chain maps

 which we call \textbf{left} and \textbf{right induced map} respectively.

-As for usual vector spaces, an advantage of considering the maps induced by an IM-pairing is that they are isomorphisms precisely when the pairing is non-degenerate.
-In chain complexes, we can additionally consider non-degeneracy of pairing in homology, and this is equivalent to the induced maps being quasi-isomorphisms.
+As for usual vector spaces, the induced maps above are isomorphisms precisely when the IM-pairing is non-degenerate.
+For chain complexes, we can additionally consider non-degeneracy of pairing in homology, and this is equivalent to the induced maps being quasi-isomorphisms.
 By the following proposition associating an IM-pairing to each simplicial pairing, this allows to define a notion of non-degeneracy up to homotopy for simplicial pairings which we summarize in Defintion \ref{def:homological-non-deg}.
 This result appeared previously in \cite{CuecaZhu2023} for $n$-shifted 2-forms, where it was interpreted in \cite[Remark 2.15]{CuecaZhu2023} as an instance of the Van Est map discussed in \cite[\S 6]{AriasAbadCrainic2011} in relation with IM-forms.
 The formula \eqref{eq:IMPairingAssociatedDef} originally comes from \cite{Lesdiablerets}.
 Here, we reformulate it for pairings in $\SVect$ in terms of the Eilenberg-Zilber map.